-Important
+Important remark

-Never switch the machine off while saving a multi!
+Never ever switch the machine off while saving a multi.

-This can result in the corruption of the Flash memory and all user data stored will be definitely lost!
+This will result in the corruption of the flash memory and all user data stored will be definitely lost!

 12.1 Loading a multi

 Press the store switch multiple times to load the desired multi.
 Be careful, all unsaved edited parameters will be discarded without notification!
 The store store LEDs above the switch indicate which multi has been recalled.